MohamedMetwalli5/Zarka/README.md

 ![image](https://user-images.githubusercontent.com/58489322/188975883-3087e7ae-b692-41dd-818c-28810cbe50fb.png)

 ## Features
-1. LSM-Tree needs to be used as our storage data structure.
+1. LSM-Tree needs is used as our storage data structure.
-2. Consistent Hashing will be used as our partition rebalancing strategy (Only adding a new node should be supported).
+2. Consistent Hashing is used as our partition rebalancing strategy (Only adding a new node should be supported).
-3. Leaderless replication will be used with configurable quorum sizes.
+3. Leaderless replication is used with configurable quorum sizes.

 ## The Operations and Data Flow
 Zarka have two kinds of applications: